hans61/Gigatron-TTL/InCircuitEPROMemulator/FirstSteps.md

 I have programmed the firmware without the Gigatron.
 All three jumpers must be connected.

+Addition: I have successfully tested it with lpc21isp under Linux Debian.

 ## Connection with a terminal program

 If jumper JP1 (Vbus) is connected, the Gigatron is supplied with voltage via the USB port of the ISD.
 This should not be done simultaneously with the USB of the Gigatron.
 If the Gigatron is supplied with voltage directly, JP1 must not be connected.